tim-smart/effect-io-ai/effect/Effect-onError.md

 # onError

-Runs the specified effect if this effect fails, providing the error to the effect if it exists.
-The provided effect will not be interrupted.
+Ensures a cleanup effect runs whenever the calling effect fails, providing the failure cause to the cleanup effect.

+**Details**

+This function allows you to attach a cleanup effect that runs whenever the calling effect fails.
+The cleanup effect receives the cause of the failure, allowing you to perform actions such as logging, releasing resources, or executing additional recovery logic based on the error.
+The cleanup effect will execute even if the failure is due to interruption.

+Importantly, the cleanup effect itself is uninterruptible, ensuring that it completes regardless of external interruptions.

 To import and use `onError` from the "Effect" module: